Date & Time

-Shaykha Fariha is the spiritual guide of the Nur Ashki Jerrahi Sufi Order, a lineage that guides the seeker of knowledge and of God in the teachings of Islam.
-The sacred practices of zikr, prayer, charitable living, fasting, and retreat are all embraced.
+Shaykha Fariha Fatima al-Jerrahi is the spiritual guide of the Nur Ashki Jerrahi Sufi Order.
+This lineage offers the nectar of teachings of the Prophet Muhammed, peace be upon him, which guide the seeker to self-knowledge and immersion in God.
+The sacred practices of zikr, prayer, charitable living, fasting and retreat are all embraced.

 Robert Peng, founder of Elixir Light Qigong, began his qigong apprenticeship with the legendary monk Xiao Yao when he was a boy.
 He teaches internationally and is the author of The Master Key: Qigong Secrets for Vitality, Love, and Wisdom, and producer of The Master Key companion CD and DVD series.